Julius Riemer: The new permanent exhibition "Riemer's World"

 Since 21 December 2018, the collection once again has a permanent exhibition.
 On the first floor of the Zeughaus, approximately 1500 exhibits from Julius Riemer's collection are displayed on approximately 500 square metres of exhibition space.
 Objects from natural history and ethnology are presented predominantly and in roughly equal parts.
 In addition, there is a smaller exhibition area that deals biographically with Julius Riemer as a collector and patron.
 The exhibition entitled "Riemer's World" has the character of a foam magazine.
-Scientific content is conveyed via 15 leading objects each from natural history and ethnology in order to make the large number of exhibits on display didactically accessible.
+Scientific content is conveyed via 15 leading objects each from natural history and ethnology to make the large number of exhibits on display didactically accessible.
 At the centre of the exhibition is an installation in the form of a carousel that playfully relates ethnological and natural science exhibits.
 This exhibition of the Wittenberg Municipal Collections was prepared over a period of several years in cooperation with the Friends of the Julius Riemer Collection.
 It is the only permanent ethnological exhibition in Saxony-Anhalt presenting exhibits from different continents.

 Special ethnological exhibitions

 In 2016, the Wittenberg Municipal Collections, in cooperation with the Friends of the Julius Riemer Collection, once again presented a special ethnological exhibition to the public.
 In the Zeughaus, the exhibition "The Discovery of the Individual" Sculptures of the West African Lobi were exhibited, which came from the collection of the Berlin architect Rainer Greschik.
 Subsequently, the collector handed over a number of objects to the city.
 This not only continued the tradition of donating ethnological objects initiated by Riemer, but also expanded the holdings of the city's collections by adding an ethnic group not previously represented in the Riemer collection.
 The special exhibition was deliberately a preview of the planned permanent exhibition in the same building.

-Since December 2017, this concept has been continued with the culturally comparative special exhibition "Objects of Worship - Material Evidence of Faith, Reverence and Remembrance in the Cultures of Mankind", conceived to mark the end of the Luther Year.
+Since December 2017, this concept has been continued with the culturally comparative special exhibition "Objects of Worship – Material Evidence of Faith, Reverence and Remembrance in the Cultures of Mankind", conceived to mark the end of the Luther Year.

 Relics, votives and other cult objects from six continents and three millennia are on display.
 For the first time since 2012, natural history and ethnological objects from the Julius Riemer Collection were exhibited in a thematic context.
 However, since the majority of the Riemer Collection was not yet available for the new presentation planned for 2018, this exhibition also relied heavily on loans.
 Through explicit reference to the former Wittenberg Heiltum and through the pointed presentation of selected objects from the Riemer Collection and the collections on the city's history, the museum unity of all the city's collections in the Zeughaus, which is the aim of the future permanent exhibition, was reinforced in terms of content.
 For both special exhibitions, the ethnologist Nils Seethaler could be won as a scientific advisor.
 He also arranged the external loans and organised their transfer to Wittenberg.